KRAS: As a therapeutic target

-As of 2014, driver mutations in KRAS were known to underlie the pathogenesis of up to 20% of human cancers.
-Hence KRAS is an attractive drug target, but as of 2018 lack of obvious binding sites had hindered pharmaceutical development.
-One potential drug interaction site is where GTP/GDP binds, but due to the extraordinarily high affinity of GTP/GDP for this site, it appeared unlikely as of 2018 that drug-like small molecule inhibitors could compete with GTP/GDP binding.
-Other than where GTP/GDP binds, there are no obvious high affinity binding sites for small molecules.
+Hyperactivating KRAS mutations are known to underlie the pathogenesis of up to 20% of human cancers, making KRAS a desirable target for cancer therapies.
+However, development of KRAS-targeting therapies was elusive for decades and KRAS was long referred to as undruggable.
+However, Kevan M. Shokat and his colleagues, as Howard Hughes Medical Institute investigators at the University of California, discovered a druggable "Achilles heel" on KRAS (specifically the KRAS-G12C mutant), which enabled the development of the first KRAS-targeting drugs by pharmaceutical companies based on their breakthrough findings.

+Currently, a few KRAS-targeting drugs are approved for clinical use and, many clinical trials are underway, exploring the therapeutic potential of a wide variety of KRAS-targeting drugs.

+Pan-KRAS (WT or any mutation)

+An antisense oligonucleotide (ASO) targeting KRAS, AZD4785 (AstraZeneca/Ionis Therapeutics), completed a phase I study but in 2019 was discontinued from further development because of insufficient knockdown of the target.

+As of October 2025, there are clinical trials exploring the therapeutic potential of several pan-KRAS targeting drugs including daraxonrasib, KO-2806, AMG410, and the peptide inhibitor LUNA18.

 G12C mutation

-One fairly frequent driver mutation is KRASG12C which is adjacent a shallow binding site.
-As of 2019, this allowed the development of electrophilic KRAS inhibitors that can form irreversible covalent bonds with nucleophilic sulfur atom of Cys-12 and hence selectively target KRASG12C and leave wild-type KRAS untouched.
+One fairly frequent driver mutation is KRASG12C.
+Electrophilic KRAS inhibitors can form irreversible covalent bonds with nucleophilic sulfur atom of Cys-12 and hence selectively target KRASG12C and leave wild-type KRAS untouched.

 In 2021, the U.S. FDA approved one KRASG12C mutant covalent inhibitor, sotorasib (AMG 510, Amgen) for the treatment of non-small cell lung cancer (NSCLC), the first KRAS inhibitor to reach the market and enter clinical use.

 A second is adagrasib (MRTX-849, Mirati Therapeutics) while JNJ-74699157 (also known as ARS-3248, Wellspring Biosciences/Janssen) has received an investigational new drug (IND) approval to start clinical trials.

-An antisense oligonucleotide (ASO) targeting KRAS, AZD4785 (AstraZeneca/Ionis Therapeutics), completed a phase I study but in 2019 was discontinued from further development because of insufficient knockdown of the target.
+A phase Ia/Ib dose escalation trial of the oral selective KRAS G12C inhibitor divarasib was published in 2023, where the drug was tested in non-small cell lung cancer, colorectal cancer, and other solid tumors with KRAS G12C mutations.
+It continues in phase I and II studies for several cancer types as of August 2023.

 G12D mutation

 The most common KRAS mutation is G12D which is estimated to be present in up to 37% pancreatic cancers and over 12% of colorectal cancers.
-Normally amino acid position 12 of the KRAS protein is occupied by glycine but in G12D it is occupied by aspartic acid.

-As of 2023, there are no commercial drug candidates targeting the KRAS G12D mutation in the clinical phase of development.
+As of October 2025, there are several G12D targeting drugs in clinical or preclinical trials including Zoldonrasib, INCB161734, LY3962673, AZD0022, and the PROTAC ASP3082.

-As of 2021, there were a number of drug candidates in preclinical stages of development targeting the KRAD G12D mutation.
-Mirati therapeutics has stated it was seeking investigational new drug (IND) approval in H1:2021 to start clinical trials.
-As of 2022 Revolution Medicines was exploring a small molecule therapy and reported anti-tumor activity in KRAS-G12D mutant tumor models.

 In 2021, the first clinical trial of a gene therapy targeting KRAS G12D was recruiting patients, sponsored by the National Cancer Institute.

-In June 2022, a case report was published about a 71-year-old woman with metastatic pancreatic cancer after extensive treatment (Whipple Surgery, radiation and multiple agent chemotherapy) who received a single infusion of her blood with engineered T cells with 2 genes encoding T cell receptors, directed to both the G12D mutation and an HLA allele (HLA-C*08:02).
+In June 2022, a case report was published about a 71-year-old woman with metastatic pancreatic cancer after extensive treatment (Whipple Surgery, radiation and multiple agent chemotherapy) who received a single infusion of engineered T cells directed to both the G12D mutation and an HLA allele.
 Her tumor regressed persistently.
 But another similarly treated patient died from the cancer.